Meats and Sausages

 The sausage stuffer is probably the most important tool that you should carry.
 Sausages must be filled very firmly and the stuffer is a must tool for the job.
 There are two choices: a manual grinder with a stuffing tube attachment and a piston stuffer.

 Although a manual grinder with an attached stuffing tube is an awkward arrangement for a single person to handle, it works surprisingly well with vegetarian sausages.
 It is a good machine to process smaller batches of sausages in the range of 2-5 pounds.
-You may start with a manual grinder, but if you intend to make 5 pounds of sausage or more, then upgrade to a 5 pounds piston stuffer.
-The reason that the piston stuffer is less suitable for making small amounts of sausages is that there is always some leftover material remaining under the piston when the stuffing is done.
-A large 15 lb stuffer has a large diameter cylinder so more material will remain.
-Get a 5 lb capacity model which is a perfect size machine for most jobs.
+You may start with a manual grinder, but if you intend to make 5 pounds of sausage or more, upgrade to a 5-pound piston stuffer.

 Cutting and Blending Equipment

-A good knife, food processor/blender will take care of general tasks and making emulsions.
-Don't underestimate the power of a manual wisk which is a wonderful tool for blending and is easy to clean.
-A small 100 g (3.5 oz) test sausage may call for 50 g of emulsion.
+A good knife and food processor/blender will handle general tasks and make emulsions.
+Don't underestimate the power of a manual whisk; it is a wonderful blending tool and is easy to clean.
+A small 100 g (3.5 oz) test sausage may call for 50 g emulsion.
 There is no way that even a small processor will process such a small amount of food as its knives are positioned too high.
-You can, however, do it easily with a wisk.
-In addition the wisk works slower so you can introduce last minute changes and you can see the changes as they occur.
+You can, however, do it easily with a whisk.
+In addition, the whisk works slower, so you can introduce last-minute changes and see the changes as they occur.

 Usually it is possible to purchase ground seeds such as flaxseeds, however, some seeds for example poppy seeds may require you to grind yourself.